-Subtitles make videos accessible to millions of viewers, improve engagement by up to 40%, and boost SEO by giving search engines text to index.
-But manually creating subtitles for every video is painfully slow.
-The good news?
-AI-powered tools can now generate professional subtitles automatically in minutes.
+Subtitles make videos accessible, lift engagement by up to 40%, and give search engines text they can index.
+Doing them by hand for every video though?
+Painfully slow.
+The good news: AI tools can now generate professional subtitles automatically in minutes.

-Whether you're creating content for YouTube, social media, e-learning, or business communications, automatic subtitle generation saves hours of work while making your videos more discoverable and inclusive.
+Whether you're posting on YouTube, social media, e-learning, or internal communications, automatic subtitles save hours of work and make your videos more discoverable.

 Why Add Subtitles to Videos?